 This study has identified 141 sites as currently having either lower quality and/or value.
-This includes 18 sites which receive no quality/value score due to being predominantly observed as inaccessible.

 Of these 141 sites, 14 are identified in Table 5.1.2 as helping to serve catchment gaps in other types of open space.
 These sites should first be enhanced in terms of quality.
-Consideration should be given to changing the primary typology or strengthening the secondary function of these 14 sites, to one which they currently help to serve a gap in provision, even if their quality cannot currently be enhanced.
+Consideration should also be given to changing the primary typology or strengthening the secondary function of these 14 sites, to one which would help to serve an identified gap in provision.
+The 14 sites are not included in Table 5.1.3.